 These units feature an adjustable draw handle(s) to provide the best portion control, giving a better, consistent quality to your product and controlling costs.
 The draw handle(s) should be adjusted to provide a flow rate of 5 to 7-1/2 oz.
 (142 to 213 g.) of product by weight per 10 seconds.
-To INCREASE the flow rate, turn the screw CLOCKWISE, and COUNTERCLOCKWISE to DECREASE the flow rate.
+To INCREASE the flow rate, turn the screw CLOCKWISE.
+To DECREASE the flow rate, turn the screw COUNTERCLOCKWISE .
+(See Figure 9.)